nospaceships/node-yara/README.md

  * Receiving an assertion error when compiling a rule containing a syntax error

+## Version 2.1.0 - 02/05/2018

+ * Support Node.js 10
+ * `Scanner.scan()` doesn't use a lock before checking rules are compiled on a scanner

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.